radivot/myelo/CML/hahnel20/README.md

 ggsave("../docs/doseAdjustment.png",width=4,height=4)
 ```
 ![](../../docs/doseAdjustment.png)
-This rule can be thought of as a  proportional controller with doses constrained between the max
+This rule yields roughly proportional control with doses constrained between the max
 (known to suffice as it brought the load down this far) and zero (which would be great as it
 would eliminate toxicities).
 The system will reach a steady state between these extremes
 within 5% (190 to 210) of the setpoint Ymin = 200; this tolerance